 A strategic planning technique used to help a person or organization identify the Strengths, Weaknesses, Opportunities, and Threats related to business competition or project planning.
 It is intended to specify the objectives of the business venture or project and identify the internal and external factors that are favorable and unfavorable to achieving those objectives.

 The same can be said for my list of opportunities.
-When I detail out what opportunities exist within my work, it helps me define goals and develop an organized vision to accomplish.
+When I detail what opportunities exist within my work, it helps me define goals and develop an organized vision to accomplish them.